General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

-Beyond purely linguistic reasoning, \glspl{llm} have also been used to interpret natural-language queries and to translate them into structured planning steps, as demonstrated by systems like \gls{llm}+P\autocite{liu2023llm} and \gls{llm}-DP\autocite{dagan2023dynamic}, which integrated \glspl{llm} with classical planners to convert planning problems into \gls{pddl}. \glspl{llm} have also been applied to generate structured procedures from limited observations.
-For example, in quantum physics, a model was trained to infer reusable experimental templates from measurement data, producing Python code that generalized across system sizes. \autocite{arlt2024meta0designing} This demonstrates how \glspl{llm} can support scientific planning by synthesizing high-level protocols from low-level evidence, moving beyond symbolic reasoning to executable plan generation.
+\glspl{llm} have also been applied to generate structured procedures from limited observations.
+For example, in quantum physics, a model was trained to infer reusable experimental templates from measurement data, producing Python code that generalized across system sizes. \autocite{arlt2024meta0designing}